phinixplus/docs/source/cpu/regfile.typ

 #comment[
 	There are, agin, mainly two ways the callee can preserve the value of callee-saved register that it later intends to use.
 Those are:
 	-	#[Exploiting the stack by pushing the value of the register onto its stack frame. #footnote(<footnote-stack>)]
 	-	#[Moving the value of the register onto another, caller-saved register.]
 ]

+=== Convention Tables Glossary <blah>
+The three tables to follow, @table-dataregs-conv, @table-addrregs-conv, and
+@table-condregs-conv, contain a compact description of how they are intended to be used by the software developer.
+The terms used in these tables are hereby explained.

+The headers of the tables contain these four entries with the exception of the condition code registers table which contains only the first and last entries:
+-	#[#emph[Architectural Name] is the one column of the original table.]
+-	#[#emph[Convention Name] lists out the name that a programmer will use inside their aseembly language development environment to refer to the specific register.
+It is an abbreviated form of the register's intended purpose.]
+-	#[#emph[Description] expands on the #emph[Convention Name] by listing out in full the intended purpose of the specific register.
+Not every register has a unique purpose so smaller groupings of registers with a common purpose are additionally numbered.]
+-	#[#emph[Saving] lists out the assigned saving of the specific register, either caller-save or callee-save (in the cases where it applies to do so).
+	The implications for each of the two savings are explained in the previous sub-section.]

 === Data Register Convention
+The following table is an expanded version of the before shown table of data registers (left half of @table-generalregs).
+Three additional columns have been added to detail the proposed standard calling convention for the data register file.

 #figure(table(columns: 4,
 	table.header([Architectural Name], [Convention Name], [Description], [Saving]),
 	[\$x0], [\$zr], [Constant Zero], [N/A],